luosheng/OpenSim/README.md

 # OpenSim [![Travis](https://img.shields.io/travis/luosheng/OpenSim.svg)]()

-OpenSim is an open source alternative to [SimPholders](https://simpholders.com), written in Swift.
-It's working for Xcode 7.
+OpenSim is an open source alternative to [SimPholders](https://simpholders.com), written in Swift 3.
+If you are looking for sources with Swift 2, please check out the `swift-2.2` branch.

 You can visit the latest [release](https://github.com/luosheng/OpenSim/releases) to grab a compiled version.
 (Warning: It's not code-signed.)